ghiscoding/multiple-select-vanilla/README.md

 ```

 ### Used by
-This fork was created mostly to drop jQuery, and is used by a few other libraries that I maintain:
+This fork was created mostly to drop jQuery, and is used by a few other Open Source libraries that I also maintain:
 - [Angular-Slickgrid](https://github.com/ghiscoding/Angular-Slickgrid)
 - [Aurelia-Slickgrid](https://github.com/ghiscoding/aurelia-slickgrid)
 - [Slickgrid-React](https://github.com/ghiscoding/slickgrid-react)